giuseppebianchi/gssi-infomobility-otp/README.md

 [Free Tiles Providers](http://leaflet-extras.github.io/leaflet-providers/preview/index.html)

 # Real Time
+- data flow
+- listthe files involved to build real time features
+- how the code works
+- variables and configurations settings

 Only BUS mode is enabled to work with real time data

 Real-time data can be provided using either a pull or push system.
 In a pull configuration, the GTFS-RT consumer polls the real-time provider over HTTP.
 That is to say, OTP fetches a file from a web server every few minutes.
 In the push configuration, the consumer opens a persistent connection to the GTFS-RT provider, which then sends incremental updates immediately as they become available.
 OTP can use both approaches.
 The OneBusAway GTFS-realtime exporter project provides this kind of streaming, incremental updates over a websocket rather than a single large file.